Antonio447-cloud/load-balancer-solution-using-apache-step2/README.md

 **NOTE**: *the property of a system (in our case it is web tier) that handles growing load by adding resources, is called "Scalability".*

-In our set up for project "devops-website-solution-with-nfs-lvm" we had 3 web servers and each of them had its own public IP address and public DNS name.
+In our set up for project "devops-website-solution-with-nfs-lvm-step1" we had 3 web servers and each of them had its own public IP address and public DNS name.
 So, in order for web clients to access our web servers they would need to use 3 different URLs that would contain 3 different DNS names or 3 different IP addresses.
 Now, it would not be a nice user experience to remember 3 different IP addresses or 3 different DNS names to make requests to 3 different servers that serve the same website, let alone, imagine doing this with millions of Google servers:

 - So, in order to hide all of this complexity from the regular user we can use a Load Balancer (LB) to have a single point of access with a single public IP address or DNS name.